swostikpati/Arduino-Project-M5-Stack-Core-2-Pedometer/README.md

 width b units.
 The coordinates of the center of the corresponding circular touch area will be (a/2,b/2) and its radius is a/2 or b/2.

+#### Display Weight
+This function wprint is used to display the weight of the user on the screen.
+It is called inside the set_weight function to keep printing the updated weight of the user.

+#### Update Weight
+The pressed function is called for each of the four buttons (+ and -) to increment and decrement weight.
+The set_weight function increments or decrements the weight based on the button clicked.
+It then calls the wprint function to display the updated weight.
+The image below shows the initial user interface with updated weights.

+[Picture]

+#### Filtration of Raw Sensor Data
+The data from the IMU accelerometer sensors is raw and unfiltered.
+This data needs to be filtered before being used for calculations as it has a lot of noise.
+We incorporate a 1st degree Low-pass filter called Exponential Moving average filter to remove the excess noise.\
+The filter is applied based on the equation below:

+aFilt = ((1-α) * aFilt(old)) + (α * aRaw)

+aFilt is the value of accelerometer data after filtration and aRaw is the value of the accelerometer data before filtration. ‘α’ depicts the extent of filtration which is between 0 and 1 (0 depicts the greatest extent of filtration).\
+The graphs below show the difference in net magnitude of acceleration values when the M5 stack device is in rest position.

+[Picture]

+[Picture]

+As it is evident from the graphs the graph without filtration shows much more noise in the signal than the one with filtration applied (the single peak in towards the end of the graph was due to unintentional movement of the device).
+Therefore it is important to apply filtration to the raw data in order to get a more smooth reading.

+#### Computing Acceleration
+Calculating the final magnitude of the acceleration is a multi-fold process.
+We used the approach highlighted in the research paper “Step Detection Algorithm For Accurate Distance Estimation Using Dynamic Step Length” for computing acceleration.
+The steps are highlighted below:\
+● The M5stack comes with a built-in accelerometer sensor present in the Inertial Measurement Unit of the M5stack.
+It takes in three variables, each corresponding to the three axis of acceleration.\
+● After the acceleration values are obtained, they are filtered using the filter function.\
+● The magnitude of the acceleration is calculated using the formula:

+Magnitude = sqrt(𝑥^2 + y^2 + z^2)

+Where x, y and z correspond to the acceleration values along the three axes.\
+● First, an initial acceleration is computed.
+Then an average acceleration is computed for 50 trials.
+● The final magnitude is the absolute difference between the initial and average magnitude.
+● This process ensures the removal of the force of gravity from the final magnitude and makes the value desirable for step detection.

+#### Detecting Steps
+Steps are detected with the help of a simple algorithm.
+First a threshold for acceleration is set.
+When the net magnitude of the acceleration of the device goes beyond this threshold, a step is detected.
+The threshold was set by first graphing the points of net acceleration magnitude from the serial monitor.
+We observed the trend of peaks in our data when we took a step or did an action that mimicked a step (jerks, rotations, etc.).
+The graph showing the values of net magnitude and the threshold line is given below.

+[Picture]

+Based on the peaks, we decided on setting 0.05 G of acceleration as the threshold value for step detection.\
+The function for step detection also updates the walk time and distance.
+Every time a step is detected, the distance is incremented by a random value between minimum and maximum step length (in meters) of an average human being.
+The walk time is set in a similar way by incrementing it by a random value between minimum and maximum time taken by an average human being to take a step.
+Since the seed of the random number generator was set to system time, it always produced new sets of random numbers.
+Finally the calories function is also called inside this function to update the total calories burnt.

+#### Calculating Calories
+Calories are calculated based on the weight of the user, the walk time (in minutes), and the MET value of the physical activity (walking).
+MET stands for Metabolic Equivalents.
+One MET is defined as the energy you use when you’re resting or sitting still.
+An activity that has a value of 4 METs means you’re exerting four times the energy than you would if you were sitting still.\
+The formula for number of calories burned calculation is given below:

+Calories burned =
+Total Walk Time (in mins) x METs x 3.5 x (your body weight in kilograms) /200

+The MET value for walking is defined in the section of symbolic constants.